 We continue to wander round the varied exhibits at this fascinating mixed media exhibition.

-The membership of the group is worldwide and is currently 174 strong and no longer affiliated so applications for membership are now invited on an annual basis with the closing date of mid-July You can find more on their website at www.prismtextiles.co.uk
+The group’s membership is worldwide and is currently 74 strong and no longer affiliated.
+Moreover, membership applications are now invited annually, with the closing date of mid-July.
+Above all, you can find more on their website at www.prismtextiles.co.uk.

-Sheila’s work celebrates the relativity of colour and explores her emotional responses to the magical qualities of ever changing light on land and seascapes.
+Sheila’s work celebrates the relativity of color and explores her emotional responses to the magical qualities of ever-changing light on land and seascapes.

-Time, place ad memory are an important part of life and work; the works in this exhibition are richly layers and textured and digital photography is used in conjunction with stitch to add desity and form.
+Time, place, ad memory are an essential part of life and work.
+The works in this exhibition are rich in layers and also in texture.
+As well as that, stitching digital photography adds density and form.

-For Anna textiles are the ultimate way of utilising materials as a media for her expressive art.
-“We all have memories of how textiles relate to our bodies and those memories can be the intermediary link with how we feel today”.
+For Anna, textiles are the ultimate way of utilizing materials as a medium for her expressive art.
+“Our memories of how textiles have affected our bodies can serve as the bridge to our current feelings.”

-Jackie’s current work has evolved naturally from her Paper Warrier series and continues to focus on a frgile and ephemeral world.
+Jackie’s current work has evolved naturally from her Paper Warrier series and continues to focus on a fragile and transient world.

-Julieanne’s work reflects her fascination of the natural world around her and a particular aspect of her work is the use of recycled and found materials.
+Julieanne’s work reflects her fascination with the natural world around her, and a particular aspect of her work is the use of recycled and found materials.

-Julia’s quirky textile artwork using recycled underwear has evolved to this recently made and worn, ‘Pink Nation Bra-Ra Dress’ which she wore on the Fourth Plinth in London’s Trafalgar Square.
-Every bra in this dress was donated to raise money for Breakthrough Breast Cancer.
+Julia’s quirky textile artwork using recycled underwear has evolved ininininto this recently made and worn ‘Pink Nation Bra-Ra Dress,’ which she wore on the Fourth Plinth in London’s Trafalgar Square.
+Breakthrough Breast Cancer received money from every bra in this dress.

 There are no reviews yet.